What is project portfolio management? A complete guide

 The project portfolio management process

-It’s important to keep in mind that there exists a tried-and-true blueprint that typically dictates the process of selecting and implementing initiatives in PPM.
+There exists a tried-and-true blueprint that typically dictates the process of selecting and implementing initiatives in PPM.
 Sticking to these protocols ensures that each stage builds upon the previous one, ultimately resulting in a robust, well-thought-out portfolio that serves broader organizational goals.

 Clarify business objectives